v-alan-m/Understanding_SQL/README.md

 03 - GROUP BY and HAVING clauses within a real world context
 04 - Real world SQL application
 05 - How to use JOINS in SQL
-06 - Extract timestamps, math functions, operators and strings, subquery, self-join
+06 - Extract timestamps, math functions, operators and strings, subquery, self-join 07 - Real-world SQL scenarios